CENG501-Projects/CENG501-Fall2024/Akin/Readme.md

 ![Figures/loss.png](Figures/loss.png)

-The figure above shows training loss during the training of the interaction module.
+The figure above shows training and validation loss during the training of the interaction module.

 # 4. Conclusion